lconcia/life_sciences_ml_at_tacc/docs/section1/python_refresher.rst

 The Python built-in functions, some of which we have seen above, are useful but limited.
 Part of what makes Python so powerful is the huge number and variety of libraries that can be *imported*.
-For example, if you want to work with random numbers, you have to import the 'random' library into your code, which has a method for generating random numbers called 'random'.
+For example, if you want to work with random numbers, you have to import the ``random`` library into your code, which has a method for generating random numbers called 'random'.

 .. code-block:: python3